hcavarsan/kftray/README.md

 </div>
 </p>

 ## About

 kftray and kftui are Kubernetes port forwarding tools that actually work the way you'd expect them to.
 While `kubectl port-forward` is fine for quick tasks, it falls apart when pods restart or connections drop – and you're stuck manually reconnecting.

 Both kftray (desktop app with tray integration) and kftui (terminal UI) share the same Rust backend and configuration files.
 They use the Kubernetes watch API to detect when pods come and go, automatically reconnecting your forwards without you having to babysit them.
 They handle TCP and UDP through a proxy relay in your cluster, support multiple forwards at once, and can even log HTTP traffic for debugging.

+To download apps, you can check the [download page](https://kftray.app/downloads) on the kftray website.

 ### Why Another Port Forwarding Tool?